ouspg/secudep/README.md

    * Lots of steps can be public on Internet
      * How to deal with things which can't?

+ * Evaluate state of the art in
+   * Network booting: iPXE?
+   * Certificate pinning: is iPXE's pinning sufficient?
+   * Repository and package signing: GPG signatures?
+OpenBSD Signify?
+   * Configuration management: cloud-init?
+Ansible?
+Salt?
+Puppet?
+   * Applications: Docker?

  * Implementation
    * Easy to clone ("Personal boot infrastructure")
-     * git clone, $EDITOR config, git push https://example.com/own/repo
+     * git clone, $EDITOR config, scripts/build, git push https://example.com/own/repo
+     * Trust of the build environment
+       * Building certificate pinnings with TLS MITM not worth it
    * Easy to build
-     * Dockerize builds
+     * Dockerize builds?
-     * Generate as much as possible
+     * Generate as much as possible from simple configuration
-   * Future work (maybe out of scope for this thesis):
+   * Future work (easily out of scope for this thesis):
      * Maybe everything into one USB stick to work without Internet
+     * Boot verifies signed commits from Git repo